tshepang/blog/content/good 'Dark Knight' review.md

 > jingoistic bullshit about who was a hero and who needs a hero and what
 > kind of hero, and who gives a shit?
 That and the bullshit about the
 > noble people not blowing each other up.
 Both boats would have blown up
-> at once with everybody diving for the trigger, yelling, \"Me first!
+> at once with everybody diving for the trigger, yelling, "Me first!
-> Fuck you!\" Just like the Joker thought.
+> Fuck you!"
+Just like the Joker thought.
 What a lousy move for a great
 > character to get stuck in.

   [a real good Dark Knight review]: http://www.ruthlessreviews.com/742/dark-knight-the